 The waste collection process is required to be efficient and carried out through appropriate means.
 Waste collection services in the county especially for urban areas are provided by the private sector.
 However, waste collection services for public areas are carried out through municipal services provided by the county government.
 Solid waste in the county is characterized with disposal of waste in open areas before collection (open dumping) and inefficient and inadequate waste collection services in both public and private places.
-Some localities in urban areas where there lack organized waste collection services experience environmental and health challenges associated with open disposal of waste.
-Other challenges include inadequate waste collection services.
+Some localities in urban areas where there lacks organized waste collection services experience environmental and health challenges associated with open disposal of waste.
+Other challenges include inadequate waste collection points and containers or bins as appropriate and low funding of waste collection services.